HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 These are my thoughts and opinions based on my years of experience as a tech writer.
 Other writers are going to have different experiences and opinions, which I recommend that you search out and read to give you a well-rounded understanding of the discipline.
+You probably won't be surprised to discover that each of us has a slightly—sometimes drastically—different perspective, but every one of them is valid and informative.

 > We keep moving forward, opening new doors and doing new things because we're
 > curious and curiosity keeps leading us down new paths. ~Walt Disney